 Fourteen East will grow as a community gathering respite offering a calm comforting environment in the heart of bustling Midtown.
 Gourmet coffee, light lunch, art and soft music will enhance the experience of the patron.

 Our associates shall be good will ambassadors for the city and the neighborhood by being aware of community activities and events and connecting the fabric of the community.
-They will learn environmental responsibility and share that knowledge with others.
+They will also learn environmental responsibility and share that knowledge with others.

-We shall strive to provide conversation, information and connection to those who work, live and visit Detroit.
+Finally, we shall strive to provide conversation, information and connection to those who work, live and visit Detroit.

 Great coffee, espresso, tea – hot and cold, wonderful pastries & light lunch